csbg/Hands-on-Biomedical-Data/day2.md

 In the next step we will compare interferon-treated to PBS control samples.

 ### Setup up the model matrix
 The model matrix, also called "design matrix", defines which group will be set as the intercept and which comparisons will be performed.
-In R, the function `?model.matrix` is used for this purpose.
+In R, the function `model.matrix()` is used for this purpose.
 In our case, we only compare stimulated to unstimulated samples, so we can use:
 ```R
 model.matrix(~stimulus, data=design)
 ```